-About Illinois American Water – Illinois American Water, a subsidiary of American Water (AWK), is the largest investor-owned water utility in the state, providing high-quality and reliable water and/or wastewater services to approximately 1.3 million people.
-American Water also operates a customer service center in Alton and a quality control and research laboratory in Belleville.
-With a history dating back to 1886, American Water is the largest and most geographically diverse U.S. publicly-traded water and wastewater utility company.
-The company employs more than 7,100 dedicated professionals who provide regulated and market-based drinking water, wastewater and other related services to over 14 million people in 45 states and Ontario, Canada.
-American Water provides safe, clean, affordable and reliable water services to our customers to make sure we keep their lives flowing.
+About Illinois American Water – Illinois American Water, a subsidiary of American Water (NYSE: AWK), is the largest investor-owned water utility in the state, providing high-quality and reliable water and wastewater services to approximately 1.3 million people.
+American Water also operates a quality control and research laboratory in Belleville.
+With a history dating back to 1886, American Water (NYSE:AWK) is the largest and most geographically diverse U.S. publicly traded water and wastewater utility company.
+The company employs more than 6,400 dedicated professionals who provide regulated and regulated-like drinking water and wastewater services to more than 14 million people in 24 states.
+American Water provides safe, clean, affordable and reliable water services to our customers to help keep their lives flowing.
 For more information, visit amwater.com and follow American Water on Twitter, Facebook and LinkedIn.